cronologic-de/ug_tbt2pcie/source/revhistory.rst

 Firmware, Driver, and Applications
 ----------------------------------

-Refer to the main user guide of the particular TDC card.
+Refer to the main user guide of the particular TDC card in your device.

 TimeTagger4:
     - `<https://download.cronologic.de/TimeTagger/TimeTagger4_User_Guide.pdf>`_